ant-design/ant-design-pro-site/docs/basic-knowledge.en-US.md

 - [plugin-initial-state](https://umijs.org/plugins/plugin-initial-state), initialize data management
 - [plugin-layout](https://umijs.org/plugins/plugin-layout), configure the layout to enable ant-design-pro
 - [plugin-locale](https://umijs.org/plugins/plugin-locale), internationalization capability
-- [plugin-model](https://umijs.org/plugins/plugin-model), a simple data flow based on hooks
+- [plugin-model](https://umijs.org/plugins/plugin-model), a easy data flow based on hooks
 - [plugin-request](https://umijs.org/plugins/plugin-request), a request scheme based on umi-request and umi-hooks

 If you don't like the default configuration of umi, you can check here to see if there is any [configuration](https://umijs.org/config) you like.
 If you still can’t meet the requirements, you need to customize webpack. [chainWebpack](https://umijs.org/config#chainwebpack) can customize the built-in webpack configuration.